hellodajana/hellodajana/README.md

 - 🌸 I'm open to collaboration on web related projects
 - 🌍 I'm based in Stockholm, Sweden
 - 🐶 I'm obsessed with old Hollywood movies and my puppy Coco
-- 📫 You can connect with me on [Twitter](https://twitter.com/hellodajana) and [LinkedIn](https://www.linkedin.com/in/dajana-smolyakov/)
+- 📫 You can connect with me on [LinkedIn](https://www.linkedin.com/in/dajana-smolyakov/)

 ### Skills